The Carlson-type zero-density theorem for the Beurling zeta function: Introduction

 for all $T\ge T_0$, where also $T_0$ depends explicitly on the parameters $A, \kappa, \theta$ of Axiom A and on the value of $\eta:=1-\si$.
 In particular, for $\si>\frac{11+\theta}{12}$ we have $N(\si,T)=o(T)$. \end{theorem}

-This means that even without any extra assumptions, order or regularity, just by the mere Axiom A, (which is the natural assumption to guarantee the analytic continuation of $\zs$ to some larger halfplane $\Re s >\theta$ with $\theta<1$), a Carlson-type density theorem holds true, always.
-So, in a philosophical sense, density results hold not because of some extra assumptions, but because of the basic analytical nature of the Beurling $\zeta$ function--in particular, the role of a functional equation can fully be suspended for such a result to hold.
+This means that even without any extra assumptions, order or regularity, just by the mere Axiom A, (which is the natural assumption to guarantee the analytic continuation of $\zs$ to some larger half-plane $\Re s >\theta$ with $\theta<1$), a Carlson-type density theorem holds true, always.
+So, in a philosophical sense, density results hold not because of some extra assumptions, but because of the basic analytical nature of the Beurling $\zeta$ function; in particular, the role of a functional equation can fully be suspended for such a result to hold.

-Second, in case of the classical Riemann zeta function, use of advanced Vinogradov type estimates and corresponding zero-free regions (and other advances) were all exploited in getting even stronger density results with $o(1-\si)$ exponents at least in the vicinity of $\si=1$, the very first such result being achieved by Halász and Turán \cite{Hal-Tur-I, Hal-Tur-II}.
-For further advances on this issue of key number theory importance see, e.g., \cite{Bombieri, HB, PintzBestDens} and in particular \cite{GGL} and \cite{Pintz-AMH-Dens}, whose direct and simplified method we follow here in a great extent.
-As the fundamental work \cite{DMV} demonstrated, however, Vinogradov-type strong estimates cannot be expected in the generality of Beurling systems, as in particular it can well happen that only the classical de la Vallée-Poussin-Landau type zero free region \eqref{classicalzerofree} exists and only the classical de la Vallée-Poussin error estimate \eqref{classicalerrorterm} holds true.
-So the natural question is if regarding density results, are Carlson-style $O(T^{C(1-\si)+\ve})$ estimates optimal (at least``in their nature", leaving the still important question of the value of $C$ still subject to further optimization), or if there can be expected some Halász-Turán type $T^{o(1-\si)+\ve}$ improved density estimate, too?
+Second, in case of the classical Riemann zeta function, advanced Vinogradov type estimates and corresponding zero-free regions (and other advances) were all exploited in getting even stronger density results with $o(1-\si)$ exponents at least in the vicinity of $\si=1$, the very first such result being achieved by Halász and Turán \cite{Hal-Tur-I, Hal-Tur-II}.
+For further advances on this issue of key number theory importance see, e.g., \cite{Bombieri, HB, PintzBestDens} and in particular \cite{GGL} and \cite{Pintz-AMH-Dens}, whose direct and simplified method we follow here to a great extent.
+As the fundamental work \cite{DMV} demonstrated, however, Vinogradov-type strong estimates cannot be expected in the generality of Beurling systems, as in particular it can well happen that only the classical de la Vallée-Poussin--Landau-type zero free region \eqref{classicalzerofree} exists and only the classical de la Vallée-Poussin error estimate \eqref{classicalerrorterm} holds true.
+So the natural question regarding density results is: are Carlson-style $O(T^{C(1-\si)+\ve})$ estimates optimal (at least ``in their nature'', leaving the still important question of the value of $C$ still subject to further optimization), or there can be expected some Halász--Turán-type $T^{o(1-\si)+\ve}$ improved density estimate, too?